Tod ThielePrincipal Investigator

 I'm a fourth-year undergraduate co-op student currently doing a Neuroscience specialist.
 Right now I'm volunteering in the lab, helping take care of the zebrafish.

 Helen ChasiotisResearch Associate

-I completed my PhD in Fish Physiology at York University and have since held post-doctoral and technician positions at various labs across Toronto that range in foci from lung development, cardiovascular disease to osmoregulation in mosquito larvae.
-In the Thiele lab, I develop and establish molecular, immunohistochemical and in situ protocols for detecting various neuromarkers.
+Helen completed her PhD in Fish Physiology at York University and was a post-doc and research technician at various labs across Toronto that ranged in foci from lung development, cardiovascular disease to osmoregulation in mosquito larvae.
+In the Thiele lab, Helen developed and established molecular, immunohistochemical and in situ protocols for detecting various neuromarkers.

-I am currently interested in looking at the neuronal activity in the optic tectum of larval zebrafish across 3 different behaviors, namely prey capture, predator avoidance and optomotor response.
-To do so, I correlate tail kinematics with 2 photon calcium imaging.
-In my free time, I enjoy running, swimming and hiking!
-Also, in order to live up to my (last) name, I koek (cook) a lot because what beats waking up to the smell of fresh cinnamon rolls?
+During her time in the lab, Laura was interested in looking at the neuronal activity in the optic tectum of larval zebrafish across 3 different behaviors, namely prey capture, predator avoidance and optomotor response.
+To do so, she correlated tail kinematics with 2 photon calcium imaging.
+In her free time, Laura enjoys running, swimming and hiking!
+Also, in order to live up to her (last) name, she likes to "koek" (cook) a lot.
+What beats waking up to the smell of fresh cinnamon rolls?

-I'm a fourth year undergraduate student majoring in Human Biology and Neuroscience at UTSC.
-I am a Work-Study student; my current position is as the Fish Facility Technician of this lab.
-My duties include monitoring and taking care of the zebrafish to ensure they are healthy and in optimal living conditions.
+Nisma was a fourth year undergraduate student majoring in Human Biology and Neuroscience at UTSC.
+Nisma was a Work-Study student; her position was the Fish Facility Technician.
+Her duties included monitoring and taking care of the zebrafish to ensure they are healthy and in optimal living conditions.